-"Considers that a margin of 24 per cent is too high in relation to past levels of the margin and, consequently, requests the International Civil Service Commission to:

-... (c) ... suspend implementation of the increase in post adjustment for New York envisaged for December 1984, pending receipt by the General Assembly at its forthieth session, and action thereon, of the Commission's recommendations regarding the margin and other measures referred to in subparagraphs (a) and (b) above; and take whatever related measures are required in respect of the post adjustment levels at other duty stations to ensure equivalence of purchasing power as soon as possible at all duty stations in relation to the level of net remuneration in New York".

-10. By a telegram of 12 December 1984 the Chairman of the Commission informed the executive heads and staff representatives that after consultation and pending full inquiry at its 21st Session in March 1985 the Commission had decided to meet the Assembly's wishes and suspend the rise of New York to class 12 and the changes in the class of other duty stations.

-11. A score of post adjustment points having been embodied in base salary, New York changed on 1 January 1985 from class 11 to class "7/+2" and the classes of other duty stations changed in line.

-12. At its 21st Session (11-29 March 1985) the Commission upheld the decision in the telegram of 12 December 1984.
+- "Considers that a margin of 24 per cent is too high in relation to past levels of the margin and, consequently, requests the International Civil Service Commission to: ... (c) ... suspend implementation of the increase in post adjustment for New York envisaged for December 1984, pending receipt by the General Assembly at its forthieth session, and action thereon, of the Commission's recommendations regarding the margin and other measures referred to in subparagraphs (a) and (b) above; and take whatever related measures are required in respect of the post adjustment levels at other duty stations to ensure equivalence of purchasing power as soon as possible at all duty stations in relation to the level of net remuneration in New York". - 10.
+By a telegram of 12 December 1984 the Chairman of the Commission informed the executive heads and staff representatives that after consultation and pending full inquiry at its 21st Session in March 1985 the Commission had decided to meet the Assembly's wishes and suspend the rise of New York to class 12 and the changes in the class of other duty stations. - 11.
+A score of post adjustment points having been embodied in base salary, New York changed on 1 January 1985 from class 11 to class "7/+2" and the classes of other duty stations changed in line. - 12.
+At its 21st Session (11-29 March 1985) the Commission upheld the decision in the telegram of 12 December 1984.
 Its Secretary drew up notional indices for the duty stations in which "inter-city" cost-of-living surveys had been carried out by methods approved in 1981.
-The Paris index, which would have reached 111.9 with the rise of New York from class 11 to class 12, was set at 107.6 and Paris dropped from class 4 to class 2/+3, the multiplier being 13 instead of 22.
+The Baghdad index, which would have reached 169.2 by October 1984, was set at 161.2 at that date and Baghdad dropped from class 10 to class 9/+4.